A Trial to Learn if Fianlimab and Cemiplimab Are Safe and Work Better Than Anti-PD1 Alone in Adult Participants With Resectable Stage 3 or 4 Melanoma

-A Phase 2 Peri-operative Trial of Fianlimab and Cemiplimab Compared With Pembrolizumab in Patients With Resectable Stage III and IV Melanoma
+A Phase 2 Peri-operative Trial of Fianlimab and Cemiplimab Compared With Anti-PD1 Alone in Patients With Resectable Stage III and IV Melanoma

-This study is researching an experimental drug called REGN3767, also known as fianlimab (R3767), when combined with another medication called cemiplimab (each individually called a "study drug" or called "study drugs" when combined) compared with an approved medication called pembrolizumab.
-These types of study drug are collectively known as immune checkpoint inhibitors.
+This study is researching an experimental drug called REGN3767, also known as fianlimab (R3767), when combined with another medication called cemiplimab (each individually called a "study drug" or called "study drugs" when combined) compared with cemiplimab alone.
+These types of immunotherapy study drugs are collectively known as immune checkpoint inhibitors.
+Immunotherapies are treatments that use the immune system to recognize and kill cancer cells.
 The study is focused on participants with a type of skin cancer known as melanoma.

-The objective of this study is to see if the combination of fianlimab and cemiplimab is an effective treatment compared to pembrolizumab as peri-operative therapy in participants with high-risk melanoma.
+The objective of this study is to see if the combination of fianlimab and cemiplimab is an effective treatment compared to cemiplimab in participants with high-risk, resectable melanoma.
+Participants will receive treatment before surgery, undergo resection, and then will have the option to continue treatment after resection.

 The study is looking at several other research questions, including:

-• How administering the study drugs might improve your quality of life.
+• How administering the study drugs might improve quality of life.

 Study Overview